freebsd/freebsd-quarterly/2019q2/aberdeenhackathon.md

 I managed to look at a couple of open pf issues:

  * pfctl’s interface_group() function checks if a name is an interface or an interface group.
 It still thought that interface names always ended with a number, but this assumption has been wrong for several years now.
-That’s fixed in r 346370.
+That’s fixed in [r346370](https://svnweb.freebsd.org/changeset/base/346370).
  * The DIOCRSETTFLAGS ioctl() misused copyin() (It held a lock calling it), which could result in panics.
  * That previous issue was actually discovered by my local instance of syzcaller, which I’d set up to add pf support to it.
 That support has now been merged, so we may see more issues detected by syzcaller soon.
- * Also for DIOCRSETTFLAGS problem I extended the pf tests to check for this issue.
+ * Also for the DIOCRSETTFLAGS problem I extended the pf tests to check for this issue.
  * The pf tests will now fail if the pft_set_rules call fails to set the rules.
 That didn’t actually cause issues yet, but it’ll make debugging tests slightly easier, and they may catch more problems now.

 On Saturday Tom took us out to discover some of the pretty bits of Scotland.
 It